The digital transformation of the fashion industry: Fad or future?

 - More than 55% of respondents consider products that promote influencers to be better than others

 - Nearly 30% of respondents would buy a product just because it was promoted by their favorite influencer.

+This helps explain why so many brands have upped their influencer marketing over the past 12 months -- it works.
 And it’s not only human influencers -- even the influencers themselves have been digitized in some cases.
 Noonoouri, a virtual model created by Munich-based designer and creative director Joerg Zuber, has nearly 400K Instagram followers.
 The digital character already has partnerships with Dior, Versace, Swarovski, among others, advertising brand products to her many followers.